 - A. Proposals for Purpose-Built Student Accommodation will be supported where the development: - 1.
-Meets all requirements for student accommodation, including affordable provision through the threshold approach, as set out in London Plan Policy H15; - 2.
-Is accompanied by a site management and maintenance plan which demonstrates that the accommodation will be managed and maintained over its lifetime so as to ensure an acceptable level of amenity and access to facilities for its occupiers, and would not give rise to unacceptable impacts on the amenities of existing residents in the neighbourhood; - 3.
-Has access to good levels of public transport, and to shops, services and leisure facilities appropriate to the student population; - 4.
-Would not result in an over-concentration of single-person accommodation at the neighbourhood level which may be detrimental to the balance and mix of uses in the area or place undue pressure on local infrastructure; - 5.
-Provides a high-quality living environment, including the provision of adequate functional living spaces and layouts, well-integrated internal and external communal areas, and a high level of amenity (providing good levels of daylight and sunlight, and natural ventilation); and - 6.
+Is proposed on a site which is not suitable for conventional housing; - 2.
+Includes a financial contribution towards affordable housing equivalent to Local Plan Policy LP23 (Affordable Housing); - 3.
+Includes affordable student housing provision as set out in London Plan Policy H15; - 4.
+Is accompanied by a site management and maintenance plan which demonstrates that the accommodation will be managed and maintained over its lifetime so as to ensure an acceptable level of amenity and access to facilities for its occupiers, and would not give rise to unacceptable impacts on the amenities of existing residents in the neighbourhood, including outside of term times; - 5.
+Has access to good levels of public transport, and to shops, services and leisure facilities appropriate to the student population; - 6.
+Can demonstrate a priority for meeting the accommodation needs firstly of recognised HEPs in Wandsworth, and then in neighbouring authorities or within a practical travelling distance from Wandsworth: - 7.
+Would not result in an over-concentration of single-person accommodation at the neighbourhood level which may be detrimental to the balance and mix of uses in the area or place undue pressure on local infrastructure; - 8.
+Can make facilities provided for student residents available to the wider community, particularly where there is an acknowledged shortfall in such provision within the neighbourhood; - 9.
+Provides a high-quality living environment, including the provision of adequate functional living spaces and layouts, well-integrated internal and external communal areas, and a high level of amenity (providing good levels of daylight and sunlight, and natural ventilation); and - 10.
 Provides at least 10% of student rooms which are readily adaptable for occupation by wheelchair users. - B. The loss of existing student accommodation will be permitted when it is demonstrated that the facility no longer caters for current or future needs and the floorspace is replaced by another form of residential accommodation that meets other Local Plan housing requirements.
-Proposals for a change of use of existing student accommodation which result in the net loss of residential floorspace will only be permitted when: - I. The loss of student accommodation would be solely at ground floor level; - 2.
-The development would replace the ground floor student accommodation with active ground floor uses; and - 3.
-The proposed ground floor uses would pass the sequential test for main town centre uses in accordance with Policy LP43 (Out of Centre Development). - 17.35 The Council supports the provision of new student accommodation as long as such provision responds to a clearly identified need.
-While the LHNA highlights an acute need for conventional housing, insufficient provision for university students could place additional pressure on the lower end of the private rented sector (PRS), and therefore it is important that provision is made for new facilities close to their places of study in order to cater for existing and projected increases in demand.
-Inadequate local provision, with students having to travel long distances to attend college, would also be contrary to sustainable development principles.
+Proposals for a change of use of existing student accommodation which result in the net loss of residential floorspace will only be permitted when: - 1.
+The loss of student housing would be replaced by another priority housing need; or - 2.
+The loss of student accommodation would be solely at ground floor level; - a.
+The development would replace the ground floor student accommodation with active ground floor uses; and - b.
+The proposed ground floor uses would pass the sequential test for main town centre uses in accordance with Policy LP43 (Out of Centre Development). - 17.42 The London Plan identifies that more student housing is required across London.
+Over the past 5 years within Wandsworth around 1,000 student rooms have been either, planned, under construction or completed, providing a substantial increase in student rooms across Inner London.